-With the Future For Nature Award, Adam plans to support the ‘bird market micro-finance program’.
-This program offers small loans to bird shop owners to enrol them in Planet Indonesia’s flagship entrepreneurship program to kick-start an alternative business.
-This enables the protection of songbirds, which are largely unprotected by Indonesian law.
+- With the financial support of the Future For Nature Award, Adam plans to set up the ‘bird market micro-finance programme’.
+A programme that offers small loans to bird shop owners to enrol them in Planet Indonesia’s flagship entrepreneurship programme to kick-start an alternative business.
 This model aims to close bird markets, while empowering wildlife traders to engage in alternative livelihood strategies.
-Moreover, Adam will expand the smart patrol teams in Gunung Niut Nature Park to protect one of the largest populations of Helmeted Hornbills.
-The plan is to expand into the Tauk village and create a team of 5 individuals, employing smart patrol to decrease illegal poaching of this precious bird.